g-stro/tech-task/README.md

 ---

 ## Solution
 This solution focuses primarily on handling customer investment requests and reporting investment history.
 While the brief mentioned the customer should be able to select a single fund from a list of available options, I chose not to implement this or any kind of frontend.
-Instead, I decided to direct focus toward the functionality of the backend.
+Instead, I decided to direct focus toward the functionality of the backend and have accounted for this future enhancement in the design.
 I have chosen a layered architecture approach following Domain-Driven Design principles.
 The system separates investment processing from reporting to allow for future decoupling into microservices.
 I have created domain models with appropriate relationships reflecting business domains, and used interfaces to abstract data access, allowing for easier testability and flexibility.